Carmarthenshire (UK Parliament constituency)

-At the 1885 general election, it was divided into two new single-member seats: Carmarthenshire East and Carmarthenshire West.
+At the 1885 general election, it was divided into two new single-member seats: East Carmarthenshire and West Carmarthenshire.

 History

 For most of its history, the Carmarthenshire constituency was dominated by a small number of powerful families.
 Chief among these were the Rice family of Dynevor, who could claim descent from the medieval Lord Rhys of Deheubarth.
 They drew upon traditional loyalty and the connotations linked to the Dynevor name to maintain their status as the leading political family of the county and leaders of the Red or Tory faction.

 In 1790 the influence of the Dynevor family was re-asserted when George Talbot Rice was elected unopposed.
 Four years later, he was elevated to the House of Lords and the family would not be in a position to represent the county again until 1820 when his yet unborn son would have came of age.